earthonion/ChatGPT-Book-Generator/README.md

 # set up

-you will need the opanAI api installed this can be installed with
+you will need the opanAI api and fpdf installed this can be installed with

 ```
 pip install openai
+pip install fpdf

 ```
 clone and cd into the folder